AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!BEGINSHADEBOX]

 **[!UICONTROL Source fields]** are identity namespaces and attributes from Experience Platform.
-These are how the identities exist in the platform you're sourcing data from.
+These include both [standard](https://experienceleague.adobe.com/docs/experience-platform/identity/features/namespaces.html#standard){target="_blank"} and [custom](https://experienceleague.adobe.com/docs/experience-platform/identity/features/namespaces.html#create-namespaces){target="_blank"} identity namespaces.
+They also include profile attributes that are present in the [union schema](https://experienceleague.adobe.com/docs/experience-platform/profile/union-schemas/union-schema.html){target="_blank"} and belong to the XDM Individual Profile class.

  Source fields get mapped to the target fields defined in Collaboration.

 **[!UICONTROL Target fields]** indicate how the identities are referred to in Collaboration.
 Target fields are the match keys chosen during the account setup.
 By default, all your chosen match keys are available.

-Use the **[!UICONTROL Apply transformation]** option when you are sourcing *non-hashed* fields.
+Use the **[!UICONTROL Apply transformation]** option when you are sourcing *non-hashed* fields to hashed fields.
 Collaboration will apply the hashing and transform the fields.
 The hashing algorithm used by Adobe is SHA256.

 >[!ENDSHADEBOX]